-Do you want to get started in beekeeping but don’t know how many hives are optimal?
+Do you want to start beekeeping but don’t know how many hives are optimal?
 A single hive may not be worth your time, while too many hives for a beginner may be a disaster for you and the bees.
-In this guide, you’ll discover how many hives are best when starting as a new beekeeper.
-Let’s get started.
+This guide explains how many hives are best when starting as a new beekeeper.

 How many hives should a new beekeeper start with?